 As you read these lessons, it might feel like I’m preaching.
 But I can assure you that these are the concepts I need the most help with.
 Like Marcus Aurelius, I wrote these quotes down as reminders to myself.

 Whatever age you are when this list finds you, I hope you find a piece of advice you can apply, or that you’re reminded of an old idea you’ve forgotten during your journey so far.

 This year, I hope to not only remember these principles but to better apply them to my life.
 Because regardless of age, that’s what matters most: taking action.

-Enter your email to receive a free PDF of “Words To Live By: 30 Pieces of Advice That Got Me Through My Twenties”
+Enter your email to receive a free PDF of “Words To Live By: 30 Principals That Got Me Through My Twenties”